[wpforms id="406" title="false" description="false"]

 9. Try Some Amish Food

-Shoo-fly pie, apple dumpling, apple butter, funnel cake, soft pretzels, scrapple, buttered noodles, sweet bologna, country sausage, ham, and dried corn are some of the many Amish foods.
+Shoo-fly pie, apple dumplings, apple butter, funnel cake, soft pretzels, scrapple, buttered noodles, sweet bologna, country sausage, ham, and dried corn are some of the many Amish foods.

 There are many Amish restaurants in Lancaster that serve traditional Amish food.
 Many of these restaurants are smorgasbords or family-style.

-Some to consider are Shady Maple, Miller’s Smorgasbord, Dienner’s Country Restaurant, Hershey Farms, Bird-in-Hand Family Restaurant, Yoder’s Restaurant & Buffet, and Good ‘N Plenty.
+Some to consider are Shady Maple, Miller’s Smorgasbord, Dienner’s Country Restaurant, Hershey Farms, Bird-in-Hand Family Restaurant, and Yoder’s Restaurant & Buffet.

 Read Amish Foood at its Best for more information in dining the Lancaster PA.